Pro-Palestinian encampment at University of Pittsburgh cleared out overnight

 PITTSBURGH (KDKA) -- An encampment that was set up by pro-Palestinian protesters near the Cathedral of Learning on the University of Pittsburgh's campus in Oakland has been cleared out and will soon be taken down.

-Around 2 a.m. on Tuesday, protestors who had been occupying the camp outside of the Cathedral of Learning began to clear out.
+Around 2 a.m. on Tuesday, protesters who had been occupying the camp outside of the Cathedral of Learning began to clear out.

 No arrests were made and the encampment was cleared in a peaceful manner.